fuweilumc/3D-CS10-Human-Embryo-Atlas/README.md

 ### `Extend data Figure/`

-Code used to generate the Extended Data figures, including the extended lineage analyses and supporting panels.
+Code used to generate the Extended Data figures (Extended data Fig. 1,4-8) , including the extended lineage analyses and supporting panels.

 ### `Dah APP/`